 It affects your credit rating

 For obvious reasons, your credit rating will be affected by a Trust Deed and you will almost be starting again.
-However this is also a disadvantage of sequestration, and while a Trust Deed doesn’t look good on your credit file, sequestration can look even worse in comparison.
+However this is the same with sequestration, and while Trust Deeds don’t look good on your credit file, sequestration can look even worse in comparison.

 You may have to sell your property

 If you have any equity in your property, you may be required to release it to pay your creditors a further lump sum at the end of the Trust Deed.
-For many people, the only way to raise this lump sum is to sell their property, although often family members are allowed to step in and offer to pay this lump sum on your behalf to ensure this does not happen.
+For many people, the only way to raise this lump sum is to sell their property.

 Trust Deed Example